-Awards program criteria for an Illinois Business or Non-Profit organization include: An Illinois business or non-profit organization that has taken efforts in FY14 (July 1, 2013 – June 30, 2014) to:
+Awards program criteria for an Illinois Business or Non-Profit organization include: An Illinois business or non-profit organization that has taken efforts in the previous fiscal year (July 1 - June 30) to:

 - Enhance the independence of people with disabilities, or